-The Juris Doctor (J.D.)/Master of Business Administration (M.B.A.) joint degree program (J.D./M.B.A.
-Program or Program) offers graduate students the opportunity to earn two graduate degrees evidencing the completion of the curriculum for the J.D. degree from the College of Law and the M.B.A. degree from the College of Business and Innovation (College of Business), in an accelerated period of study (generally four years).
-The Program is designed for full-time students who have an undergraduate degree or minor in Business Administration or its equivalent.
-Students with a non-business undergraduate background may be required to complete up to 18 additional credit hours of foundation courses, depending upon the nature of the undergraduate degree.
+The Juris Doctor (J.D.)/Master of Business Administration (M.B.A.) joint degree program offers graduate students the opportunity to earn two graduate degrees evidencing the completion of the curriculum for the J.D. degree from the College of Law and the M.B.A. degree from the College of Business and Innovation, in an accelerated period of study (generally four years).

 Description of the Curriculum

 The J.D./M.B.A.
 Program leads to the awarding of two degrees.
-The J.D. degree is awarded by the College of Law and the M.B.A. degree is awarded by the College of Business.
+The J.D. degree is awarded by the College of Law and the M.B.A. degree is awarded by the College of Business and Innovation.

 The following College of Business courses qualify for credit toward the J.D. degree: